Updated 5/20/2025

 Unlike truancy, which focuses on unexcused absences and often carries legal penalties, chronic absenteeism includes all absences—excused or not—recognizing that any missed instructional time can negatively impact student outcomes.
 Many states are now moving away from punitive truancy policies and instead focusing on identifying at-risk students early and offering appropriate supports.

-So far this session, one bill has been enacted:
+So far this session, eight have been enacted, including:

 - Virginia’s HB 2601 requires schools to strengthen their attendance tracking, maintaining not only a daily record of attendance at the start of the school day but also class-by-class records to ensure more accurate and detailed data.